Near-unanimity-closed minions of Boolean functions: Introduction

 It is the goal of the current paper to complete the description of the $(\clIc,C)$\hyp{}clonoids of Boolean functions in the cases when $C$ satisfies condition \ref{thm:Sparks:finite} of Theorem~\ref{thm:Sparks} and $\closys{(\clIc,C)}$ is finite.
 After providing the basic notions and preliminary results that will be needed throughout the paper (Section~\ref{sec:preliminaries}), we define properties of Boolean functions (Section~\ref{sec:Boolean}), and we introduce our main tools: \emph{minorant minors}, i.e., minions closed under minorants (Section~\ref{sec:minmin}) and $(G,k)$\hyp{}semibisectable functions (Section~\ref{sec:semibisectable}).
 Section~\ref{sec:IcMcUk} is dedicated to our main result and its proof: a complete description of the $(\clIc,\clMcUk{k})$\hyp{}clonoids of Boolean functions, for $k \geq 2$.
+(Here, $\clMcUk{k}$ denotes the clone of idempotent monotone $1$\hyp{}separating functions of rank $k$; see Definition~\ref{def:separating}.)
 With this result at hand, we then describe in Section~\ref{sec:C1C2} the $(\clIc,C)$\hyp{}clonoids, where $C$ is a clone containing $\clMcUk{k}$.
 We conclude the paper with some final remarks and open problems in Section~\ref{sec:final}.